 Find a Mural Downtown

-One of the unexpected joys of Northfield was finding hidden pieces around town.
+Art lovers who visit Northfield will love finding all the murals and hidden pieces around town.
 The most notable is the Love mural on the side of Domino’s restaurant.

 You’ll also see sculptures installed throughout the town.
 These hidden pieces of the art are wonderful.